 Structural Property Coverage

 Although your condo association’s coverage may provide some limited protection for the structure of your unit, it may not pay for the complete rebuilding and refinishing of the interior.
-The structural property coverage in your private policy can pick up where your association’s policy leaves off, paying to restore your fixtures, walls, built-ins, flooring, paint, and more.
+The structural property coverage in your policy can pick up where your association’s policy leaves off, paying to restore your fixtures, walls, built-ins, flooring, paint, and more.

 Personal Property Insurance